metashell/metashell/README.md

 ` mpl_::int_<5>
 ```

-Full mode doesn't try to follow what the real complier does, but instead it
+Full mode doesn't try to follow what the real compiler does, but instead it
 tries to simulate a dumb compiler, which doesn't use memoizations to speed up
 compilation.
 For example, `fib<2>` and its full sub call tree is visible two
 times.
-This mode can be useful, when the part of the trace you're intrested in
+This mode can be useful, when the part of the trace you're interested in
 is hidden under multiple layers of Memoizations in normal mode.

 Please note, that traces in full mode can get extremely long.